Easy Vertical Pallet Planter Project for Adding Color

 Separate the layers of the napkins, keeping the top dyed layer only.
 Tear the dyed layer into large raggedy edged pieces.

-On each board, start with one side and the top, apply a thick layer of mod podge.
-Layer the torn napkins on top, lightly press into place.
+On each board, start with one side, at the top, apply a thick layer of Mod Podge.
+Layer the torn napkins on top, and lightly press them into place.
 Make sure the entire surface is covered.
-Let dry several hours.
+Let dry for several hours.

 Flip over and do the other two remaining sides.
-Let dry several more hours.
+Let dry for several more hours.

-Once dry, hand sand the napkin covered wood with 220 grit sandpaper.
-This removes the little bits of loose paper and lightens the colour.
+Once dry, hand sand the napkin-covered wood with 220 grit sandpaper.
+This removes the little bits of loose paper and lightens the color.
 Sand lightly until the wood is as distressed and shabby as you like.
 Mine took about 15 minutes.
-I love the subtle look of all the different colours.
+I love the subtle look of all the different colors.

 Once you have all the wood sanded, cut the top of the boards to resemble fence pickets.